Sathvika442/Sathvika442/README.md

 - 👋 Hi, I'm @Sathvika442
 - 👀 I’m interested in software engineereing
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on vivek technique
+- 💞️ I’m looking to collaborate on vivek technology
 - 📫 How to reach me linkedin profile
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Sathvika442/Sathvika442 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.